N7Vulgaris/PG5602-IOS-Eksamen/README.md

 # Ratatouille

 ## Description
-This project is my delivery for an iOS Programming exam in November-December 2023 as a part of my Bachelor's degree.
-The purpose of the exam was to develop a mobile app that retrieves a list of food recipes from an API.
-The user is then able view the recipes, add them to a database of their favorites, archive them and delete them.
+A native iOS mobile application build with Swift and SwiftUI.
+Allows the user retrieve a list of food recipes from an API.
+The recipes can be viewed, added to favorites, archived and deleted.

 ## Technologies
 The application was developed using **Swift** and **SwiftUI**.